ebi-jdispatcher/webservice-clients/java/README.txt

   ant jar

-To package just the code for one of the SOAP libraries, e.g. Axis 1.x:
+To package just the code for one of the SOAP libraries, e.g. Apache Axis 1.x:

   ant axis1-jar

-4. Package the dependencies downloaded by Ivy:
+4. Package the dependencies downloaded by Apache Ivy:

   ant package-dependencies

+5. Test the generated client jars:

+  ant test

+To test just the jars for one of the SOAP libraries, e.g. Apache Axis 1.x:

+  ant axis1-test

+To test just the jar for a specific service and SOAP library, e.g. WU-BLAST (SOAP) using Apache Axis 1.x:

+  ant axis1-test-wublast

 Running Clients
 ---------------